 The Living Building Science Wing allows us to expand upon current components of the science curriculum, such as rainwater harvesting and solar energy.
 In addition, students will learn about passive ventilation, net-zero water and net-zero energy consumption, concepts that will push their thinking and understanding decades into the future.
 For our students, this building truly brings learning to life, offering an unparalleled educational experience.

-The Living Building Challenge 2.0 is the toughest green standard anywhere, and water is a key component of it; it envisions a future where water is harvested, purified and reused entirely on site.
+The Living Building Challenge 2.
+0 is the toughest green standard anywhere, and water is a key component of it; it envisions a future where water is harvested, purified and reused entirely on site.
+I know I need to honor my do my essays creative side, which really fuels me.
 Meeting it is difficult and in many locations, even illegal, as they note:

 Currently, such practices are often illegal due to health, land use and building code regulations, or by the undemocratic ownership of water rights, which arose precisely because people were not properly safeguarding the quality of their water.
 Therefore, reaching the ideal for water use means challenging outdated attitudes and technology with decentralized site- or district-level solutions that are appropriately scaled and efficient.